 Cetaphil moisturizing cream

-This Cetaphil moisturizing cream is totally on point for dry skin and dehydrated skin.
+This Cetaphil moisturizing cream is totally on point for dry skin and dehydrated skin for your entire body.

-Uniquely, this body lotion is made to moisturize for all 24-hours in a day to ensure that your skin is replenished all day long — while keeping a chic, matte finish.
+The good thing is, this body lotion is made to moisturize for all 24-hours in a day to ensure that your skin is replenished all day long — while keeping a chic, matte finish.

-Not to mention, this moisturizing cream is made to be used on body parts and it’s clinically proven to nourish dry skin in just a single day without making you feel oily!
+Not to mention, this moisturizing cream is made to be used on body parts and it’s clinically proven to make a major difference in dry skin in just a single day without making you feel oily!

 It’s important to note this Cetaphil moisturizer is hypoallergenic, non-comedogenic, has no fragrance, and paraben-free to ensure it’s safe for your skin.

-Ingredient list: Water, Glycerin, Petrolatum, Dicaprylyl Ether, Dimethicone, Glyceryl Stearate, Cetyl Alcohol, Helianthus Annuus (Sunflower) Seed Oil, PEG-30 Stearate, Tocopheryl Acetate (Vitamin E), Dimethiconol, Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Benzyl Alcohol, Phenoxyethanol, Prunus Amygdalus Dulcis (Sweet Almond Oil), Propylene Glycol, Disodium EDTA, Carbomer, Sodium Hydroxide, Lactic Acid
+Ingredient list: Water, Glycerin, Petrolatum, Dicaprylyl Ether, Dimethicone, Glyceryl Stearate, Cetyl Alcohol, Helianthus Annuus (Sunflower) Seed Oil, PEG-30 Stearate, Tocopheryl Acetate (Vitamin E), Dimethiconol, Peg-5 Glyceryl Stearate Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Benzyl Alcohol, Phenoxyethanol, Prunus Amygdalus Dulcis (Sweet Almond Oil), Propylene Glycol, Disodium EDTA, Carbomer, Sodium Hydroxide, Lactic Acid

-This is overall a very promising ingredient breakdown for a moisturizing cream!
+This is overall a very promising ingredient breakdown for this Cetaphil’s cream!

 Including ingredients such as tocopheryl acetate (vitamin E) will really nourish and protect your skin’s ability to fight off free radicals.

 With thousands of positive reviews on numerous websites and a price tage of barely $10, this product is an absolute steal!